 Near-miss analysis.
 Winston argued for the importance of near misses in learning concepts.
-A near miss consists of a positive example e_1 (e.g. Figure 3, left) and a negative example e_2 (e.g. Figure 3, right) that differ in only one property.
-In analogical reasoning terms, e_1 and e_2 are highly alignable, enabling a learner to conjecture that differences between them could be useful for classification.
-Two kinds of hypotheses are computed to enhance concept discrimination.
+A near miss consists of a positive example e_1 (e.g. Figure 3, left) and a negative example e_2 (e.g. Figure 3, right) that differ only slightly in their structured representations.
+In analogical reasoning terms, e_1 and e_2 are highly alignable, enabling a learner to conjecture that differences between them could be criteria for classification.
+Two kinds of hypotheses are computed.
 Inclusion hypotheses represent potential necessary conditions for something to be an instance of the concept.
-Exclusion hypotheses represent potential negative conditions that are sufficient to prevent something from being classified as an instance of that concept.
+Exclusion hypotheses represent potential negative conditions that are sufficient to prevent positive classification.
+All hypotheses are reified as structural relational expressions.

 Near-miss analysis starts with a positive and a negative example.
-As noted above, one of these examples is a new learning example, while the other is a previous example retrieved via MAC/FAC.
+As noted above, one of these examples is a new training example, while the other is a previous example retrieved via MAC/FAC.
 A similarity threshold of 0.75 is used for their comparison, to ensure high alignability.

-Figure 3 shows a near miss that was processed by our simulation.
-The positive example is used as the base whereas the negative example is used as the target, and they are compared via SME.
+Figure 3 shows a near-miss that was processed by our simulation.
+The positive example is used as the base, the negative example as the target, and they are compared via SME.
 SME aligns a with e, b with f, c with g, and the grounds d with h.
-The conjunction of positive->negative candidate inferences in the mapping becomes a new inclusion hypothesis (Figure 3, h_i)

-designating criteria that might be necessary for concept membership.
-Similarly, the conjunction of all negative-positive candidate inferences is becomes a new exclusion hypothesis (Figure 3, h_e) designating criteria that might prevent concept membership.
-Here the unaligned attribute (isa a wedge) is the sole forward candidate inference, so it becomes the inclusion hypothesis h_i .
+The conjunction of positive \rightarrow negative candidate inferences in the mapping becomes a new inclusion hypothesis (Figure 3, h_i) designating criteria that might be necessary for concept membership.
+Similarly, the conjunction of all negative-positive candidate inferences becomes a new exclusion hypothesis (Figure 3, h_e) designating criteria that might prevent concept membership.
+Here the attribute (isa a wedge) is the sole forward candidate inference, so it becomes the inclusion hypothesis h_i .
+This hypothesis posits that in any unclassified example, the entity alignable with a must have the wedge attribute to qualify the example as an arch.
 Similarly, the block attribute, touchesDirectly relations, and adjacentTo relations comprise the conjunctive exclusion hypothesis h_e .

-Inclusion and exclusion hypotheses are associated with the positive example in the near miss, as shown in Figure 2.
-Consequently, when MAC/FAC retrieves more than one near miss for a given positive example, the system computes more than one inclusion and exclusion hypothesis about the example, and must combine them.
-Inclusion hypotheses pertaining to the same example are combined via a set union operation, with the intuition that all necessary facts must hold for positive classification.
-Conversely, only one exclusion hypothesis needs to hold to affect classification, and so exclusion hypotheses pertaining to the same example are kept separate.
+Inclusion and exclusion hypotheses are associated with the positive example in the near miss that generated them, as shown in Figure 2.
+Consequently, when MAC/FAC retrieves more than one near-miss for a given positive example, the system computes a corresponding number of hypothesis about the example, and must reconcile them.
+Inclusion hypotheses pertaining to the same example are combined via set union, since all necessary facts must hold for positive classification.
+Conversely, any exclusion hypothesis suffices to rule out that concept, so they are kept separate.

-In the Figure 3 example, the inclusion hypothesis h_i generated by the system erroneously asserts that all arches have wedges as their topmost structure.
+In Figure 3, the inclusion hypothesis h_i generated by the system erroneously asserts that all arches have wedges as their top.
 This error reflects one learning bias of the model, which is the immediate assumption that all differences detected in the near miss of a concept are important to the definition of the concept.
 Such errors can be removed during analogical generalization, which we discuss next.

 Analogical generalization.
 During training, our learning system incrementally develops a disjunctive model of a concept through the observation of positive and negative examples.
-As positive examples are observed, they are added to a SEQL generalization context for the concept, where they are generalized with sufficiently similar examples.
-When an example is generalized, resulting in new or larger generalizations (shown in Figure 2) the system revises the near-miss hypotheses associated with the generalization constituents.
+As positive examples are observed, they are added to a SAGE generalization context for the concept, where they are generalized with sufficiently similar examples.
+When an example is generalized, resulting in new or larger generalizations (shown in Figure 2) the system revises the hypotheses associated with the generalization.